wasp-lang/wasp/web/docs/essentials/06-actions.md

 </TabItem>
 </Tabs>

-That's it!
+And now we have a form that creates new tasks.

 Try creating a "Build a Todo App in Wasp" task and see it appear in the list below.
 The task is created on the server and saved in the database.

-Try refreshing the page or opening it in another browser—you'll see the tasks are still there!
+Try refreshing the page or opening it in another browser, you'll see the tasks are still there!

 <img alt="Todo App - creating new task"
      src={useBaseUrl('img/todo-app-new-task.png')}